 Pros and cons

-PROS: Unlike the Barcelona Pass, Turbo Pass has the ticket to Sagrada Familia included and free public transport.
-Unlike the Barcelona pass for 3 days, Turbo pass is 109.9€ comparing to 150€ for Barcelona Pass + Travel Card.
+PROS: Unlike the Go Barcelona Pass, the Turbo Pass has the ticket to Sagrada included and free public transportation; also, both of them have the same price for the 3-days option.

-If you want it only for 2 days, it does not worth the money in my opinion
+CONS: The pass doesn’t include the ticket to Park Guell.
+Plus, if you want it only for 2 days time, it is not worth the money in my opinion.

 Bottom line, is it worth it?